-The following table sets forth information with respect to the beneficial ownership of the Company's common stock as of March 6, 2023, the record date, by the Company's directors and executive officers, both individually and as a group, and by each person known to the Company to beneficially own 5% or more of the outstanding shares of the Company's common stock.
-With respect to persons known to the Company to beneficially own 5% or more of the outstanding shares of the Company's common stock, the Company bases such knowledge on beneficial ownership filings made by the holders with the SEC and other information known to the Company.
+The following table sets forth information with respect to the beneficial ownership of the Company's common stock as of March 8, 2024, the record date, by the Company's directors and executive officers, both individually and as a group, and by each person known to the Company to beneficially own 5% or more of the outstanding shares of the Company's common stock.
+With respect to persons known to the Company to beneficially own 5% or more of the Company's common stock, the Company bases such knowledge on beneficial ownership filings made by the holders with the SEC and other information known to the Company.
 Other than as set forth in the table below, none of the Company's directors or executive officers are deemed to beneficially own shares of the Company's common stock.
 Beneficial ownership is determined in accordance with the rules of the SEC and includes voting or investment power with respect to the securities.
-There is no common stock subject to options or warrants that are currently exercisable or exercisable within 60 days of March 6, 2023.
-Percentage of beneficial ownership is based on 107,916,166 shares of common stock outstanding as of March 6, 2023.
-Unless otherwise indicated by footnote, the business address of each person listed below is 300 South Tryon Street, Suite 2500, Charlotte, North Carolina 28202
+There is no common stock subject to options or warrants that are currently exercisable or exercisable within 60 days of March 8, 2024.
+Percentage of beneficial ownership is based on [] shares of common stock outstanding as of March 8, 2024.
+Unless otherwise indicated by footnote, the business address of each person listed below is 300 South Tryon Street.
+Suite 2500, Charlotte, North Carolina 28202.